michaels107/RubyWebScrape/README.md

 4. Fulfill the bookkeeping required by rbenv via terminal command: rbenv rehash
 5. Run the program using the right gems via terminal command: bundle exec ruby scrape.rb

+### Walkthrough
+1. Once you start the program, you will be prompted asking which job scrape you would like to use.
+2. After selecting your designated scrape, it will ask you to enter some filters on the scrape if you would like.
+3. After doing your filtering of for your scrape, it will then prompt you for some different options you can do from your scrape.
+4a.
+If you selected '1', it will print out all the jobs into the console with their data.
+4b.
+If you selected '2', it will ask you to select two jobs in which it will then print to the console the two jobs side by side for you compare.
+4c.
+If you selected '3', it will ask you to input a file name for it to create and print all the jobs that it had scrape, to that file.
+4i.
+When selectiong option '3', it will ask you to  if you want to send the file as an email.
+If selecting 'Y' it will then prompt for a email id and will then send you an email with the file.
+If you select 'N', it will not send an email.
+4d.
+If you selected '4', it will ask you to select your favorite jobs and it will write them into the favorites file.
+4e.
+If you selected '5', it will then print the jobs in your favorites file to a file.
+5. It will then loop with the same options until you decide that you want to quit.
+When deciding that you want to quit, enter 'q' as the choice and the program will proceed to quit.

 ### Gmail Login Credentials
 * Email id: quaranteamcse3901@gmail.com
 * Password: Quaranteam3901